 No. My problem is not about benefits or coverage.

-Skip ahead to Section 9 at the end of this chapter: "How to make a complaint about quality of care, waiting times, customer service or other concerns."
+Skip ahead to Section 9 at the end of this chapter: "How to make a complaint about quality of care, waiting times, Customer Relations or other concerns."

 COVERAGE DECISIONS AND APPEALS